AbduIssa04/RockPaperScissorsGameCPP/README.md

 4. After all rounds, the final results (wins, losses, draws) are displayed.
 5. You can choose to replay the game or exit.

+Project Structure:
+•	main.cpp: Contains the main logic of the game.
+•	stRoundInfo: Structure for storing individual round details.
+•	stGameResultsInfo: Structure for tracking overall game results.